The Hunting Party (1971 film)

-The Hunting Party is a 1971 American-British western film directed by Don Medford for Levy-Gardner-Laven and starring Oliver Reed, Gene Hackman, Candice Bergen, Simon Oakland and Ronald Howard.
+The Hunting Party is a 1971 American-British western film, directed by Don Medford for Levy-Gardner-Laven and starring Oliver Reed, Gene Hackman, Candice Bergen, Simon Oakland and Ronald Howard.

-The film was shot at studios in Madrid, and on location around Spain including the Tabernas Desert in Andalusia.
+The film was shot at studios in Madrid and on location around Spain, including the Tabernas Desert in Andalusia.
 The film's sets were designed by the art director Enrique Alarcón.

 Plot

-Relations are strained between sexually sadistic cattle baron Brandt Ruger (Gene Hackman) and his wife, Melissa (Candice Bergen) when he leaves for a two-week hunting trip with some of his wealthy friends.
+Relations are strained between sexually sadistic cattle baron Brandt Ruger and his wife Melissa when he leaves for a two-week hunting trip with some of his wealthy friends.

-Mistaking her for a schoolteacher, outlaw Frank Calder (Oliver Reed) and his band of rustlers and thieves kidnap Melissa, not for ransom but because Calder wants to be taught how to read a book.
+Mistaking her for a schoolteacher, outlaw Frank Calder and his band of rustlers and thieves kidnap Melissa, not for ransom but because Calder wants to be taught how to read a book.

 Traveling by luxurious private train, the hunting party engages in debauchery with women, one of whom Ruger sadistically abuses.
-While the party dines, Ruger presents them with rifles he describes as the “Sharps-Borchardt Model Creedmoor .54 caliber – finest rifle ever made”.
-He claims it is “accurate up to 800 yards”.
-Notified that his wife has been taken captive, he then tells his friends they will pick off the kidnapers from a distance with their new, long-range rifles.
+While the party dines, Ruger presents them with rifles he describes as the "Sharps-Borchardt Model Creedmoor .54 caliber – finest rifle ever made".
+He claims it is "accurate up to 800 yards".
+Notified that his wife has been taken captive, he then tells his friends they will pick off the kidnappers from a distance with their new, long-range rifles.
 They will hunt not for animals but for men.

 Calder twice must keep Melissa from being raped by his men.
-But eventually he overpowers and rapes her himself.
+But eventually, he overpowers and rapes her himself.
 Melissa tries to shoot and stab Calder and to flee, each time in vain.
 She goes on a hunger strike, but cannot resist the temptation of a jar of peaches.
 She begins to enjoy Calder's company.